Something To Do With Paying Attention Review

 Thanks to luck more than anything, I'm doing alright now.
 Guess it was meeting the right people and noticing the right opportunities.
 But it never fully left me.
 When it flares up on my bad days, it colors everything--the world, its people, myself too--as silly and meaningless.

-He talks his multiple attempts at college, driving from one major and institutions to another.
+The narrator talks about his multiple attempts at college, bumping around from one major and institution to another.
 Prominently featured is the group of little-n nihilists he hangs out with.
-They play cute games, like observing a rotating sign so that when it stops for the day, they decide whether to study or drink depending on the direction the sign stopped.
-A wide spectrum of drugs is involved--from weed to weight loss aids which kids stole from their mothers and sold few bucks a pop.
+They play cute games, like observing a rotating sign so that when it stops for the day, they decide whether to study or go drinking depending on which way the sign is facing.
+A wide spectrum of drugs is also present--from weed to weight loss aids stolen from busy parents.

 His parents exist as if to add emphasis to the meaningless void the speaker floats in.
 The father, "...was both high-strung and tightly controlled, a type-A personality but with a dominant super-ego (...)
 He almost never permitted himself any kind of open or prominent facial expression.
 But he was not a calm person.
 He did not speak or act in a nervous way, but there was a vibe of intense tension about him--I can remember him seeming to give off a slight hum when at rest."